On this page

 The manual_stop endpoint exists to handle the case where an exit event is missed by Autopay — for example, when the operator's ANPR equipment fails to detect an exit.
 It is not intended to let customers end their parking voluntarily through your app.

 - If the vehicle later genuinely exits, Autopay handles the follow-up session through its regular mechanism.
-You will not receive further callbacks for it and you should not charge the customer again.
+The external payment provider will not receive further callbacks for it and should not charge the customer again.

 API reference